James-VT/MS1_Handleigh_Hall/README.md

 The Structure Plane: my wireframes can be found below.
 These have been constructed with the idea that mobile design should come first, and that the main aim from the point of the view of the site owner is to generate income via bookings to visit the historic house.
 This is why the BOOK button is visible for as much of the time as possible, and each page presents its information in a way that encourages the selling of tickets.

+The Skeleton Plane:

+The Surface Plane: Colours for the website were chosen based on those colours associated with the visual look of Handleigh Hall itself.
+Green for the grass around it, blue for the (optimistically) blue sky above, and the beige colour of the navigation bar to resemble the colour of the local stone from which the property was constructed.

 * This is the visitor website of the organisation looking after a historic building opened to the public as a visitor attraction.
 * This website exists to provide information to visitors, and to convey information from the site owners to said visitors.
 * As a visitor to the website, I want to know what's on offer, the location, and how to book tickets to visit.